dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-28-Force-of-LSTM-and-GRU.md

 </p>

 <span class='red'>I-know-everything:</span> Today we will be visiting a lot of concepts in field of NLP.
 I mean a lot.
-There will be a lot to taken in so don't get lost (*in space*).
+There will be a lot to take in so don't get lost (*in space*).

 <span class='green'>I-know-nothing:</span>

-<span class='red'>I-know-everything:</span> Let me start with the various vectorization and embeddings techniques and gradually we will move into LSTM and GRUs.
+<span class='red'>I-know-everything:</span> Let me start with introduction to various vectorization and embeddings techniques and gradually we will move into LSTM and GRUs.

-In the [last post](https://dudeperf3ct.github.io/rnn/2019/01/19/Force-of-Recurrent-Neural-Networks/) on RNNs we saw how neural networks only understand numbers and all we have as input is string of words which make up sentences, which add upto paragraphs and eventually make a document.
+In the [last post](https://dudeperf3ct.github.io/rnn/2019/01/19/Force-of-Recurrent-Neural-Networks/) on RNNs we saw how neural networks only understand numbers and all we have as input is string of words which make up sentences, which make up paragraphs and eventually a document.
 Collection of such documents is called corpus.
 The text is converted to tokens using tokens and into numbers using vectorization/embeddings/numericalizations.

 So, to convert the text we often take help of various techniques.
 Let's visit them one by one.